 All NRCA members are asked to submit names for consideration for the Piper Award to NRCA's Award Committee.
 The committee judges nominees based on candidates' attributes, which typically include contributions to NRCA and participation in industrywide events.

-NRCA named Mark Gaulin, founder of MAGCO Inc., Jessup, Md., and founding member of Tecta America Corp., Rosemont, Ill., recipient of its 73rd annual J.A.
-Piper Award at the association's 133rd Annual Convention held Feb.
-2-6 in Dallas.
-Presented each year at NRCA's annual convention, the J.A.
-Piper Award, the roofing industry's most prestigious honor, recognizes roofing professionals who have devoted constant, outstanding service to the association and roofing industry.
+NRCA named Allen Lancaster, vice president of Metalcrafts, A Tecta America Co., Savannah, Ga., recipient of its 75th annual J.A.
+Piper Award Feb.
+2 during NRCA’s Industry Awards Ceremony and Cocktail Reception in New Orleans.
+The J.A.
+Piper Award is the roofing industry’s most prestigious honor and recognizes roofing professionals who have devoted constant outstanding service to the association and roofing industry.